Youth Transition Services

 - ACT or SAT fee assistance

 - College/ university / vocational school application assistance

 - College/ university / vocational school dorm setup

 - Aftercare: a time-limited service for youth that have exited the system

 Life Skills Training

-All FCCS youth age 14 and older are eligible to participate in this 10-week training program.
-Life Skills Training is designed to provide youth with the necessary skills for independent living.
+All youth ages 14 and older under the custody of FCCS are required to participate in life skills training.
+FCCS offers a 10-week life skills training program three times per year in the fall, winter and spring.
+Life skills training is designed to provide youth with the necessary skills for independent living.
 Topics include: money management, establishing a household, job readiness and much more.